 The use of rock-paper-scissors to resolve disputes or apportion chores (rather than as a game) is mostly a Japanese Media Trope, but it has recently been commuting over to Western audiences as well, where it may be Played for Laughs.
 The game is also known, incidentally, as "jan-ken-pon" in Japan and South America, "kawi-bawi-bo" in Korea, "rochambeau" in the west, "pierre-papier-ciseaux" or "chifoumi" in France, and "Ching-Chang-Wallah" in parts of England, though the more common British title is "paper-scissors-stone".

 Not to be confused with Elemental Rock-Paper-Scissors, or Tactical Rock-Paper-Scissors, both of which describe a similar "X beats Y beats Z beats X" situation.
-Poor Predictable Rock is when someone devotes themselves to one of the three options for any conceivable scenario.
+Poor, Predictable Rock is when someone devotes themselves to one of the three options for any conceivable scenario.
 Scissors Cuts Rock is when a side on the losing end of a matchup manages to win despite its disadvantage.

 Similar to the above, a World Cup commercial for Pepsi has a referee run out of coins for the starting coin toss, and resort to this.
 It's the players' fault for snagging his Pepsi every time he got one out of the vending machine, although that sort of thing is all right if you're freaking David Beckham....

 A 2011 "Subway" commercial (With Grown-Ups sounding like kids) involves two firefighters playing Rock-Paper-Scissors to see who gets a coworker's sandwich; but by the time they complete their best-two-out-of-three, he's already polished it off and merely hands over the empty wrapper.